maheshadepu/graphQLChallenger/README.md

 npm install

 npm start
-above will start node server at  http://localhost:400/graphql
+This will start node server at  http://localhost:400/graphql

 to run tests:
 npm run test